 History of closing cards

-Sometimes, a denial can result from recently closing a specific card or a card that earns the same type of points.
-Previously, Citi wouldn’t approve you for a ThankYou® Rewards-earning card if you’d earned the sign-up bonus or closed any card in the family in the past 24 months.
+Sometimes closing one account can affect your eligibility for another from the same issuer — especially if both cards belong to the same rewards family.
+For example, once upon a time, Citi wouldn't approve you for a ThankYou® Rewards-earning card if you’d earned the sign-up bonus or closed any card in the family in the past 24 months.

-That Citi policy is no longer in effect, but the key takeaway is that closing an account can cast a long shadow at some banks.
-You might strike a whole family of cards from your options for up to two years.
-The good news is that if you know about the rule, you may be able to change your sequencing to get the new card before closing the card that triggers the waiting period.
+That Citi policy is no longer in effect, but the takeaway still applies: Closing an account can have long-lasting effects at some banks.
+In some cases, you might remove a whole family of cards from your options for years.
+The good news is that if you know about the rule ahead of time, you may be able to adjust your sequencing and apply for the new card before closing the one that could trigger a waiting period.

-In some cases, converting a card to a different product won't count as closing an account.
-If you're stuck with a card that isn't a good fit for you anymore, call the bank to see if you can change to something else.
-Because banks love long-term relationships, many will let you downgrade to a card with no annual fee.
+Generally, converting a card to a different product won't count as closing an account.
+If you're stuck with a card that isn't a good fit anymore, call the bank to see if you can switch to a different one.
+Because banks value long-term relationships, many will let you downgrade to a card with no annual fee.

 You also may be denied if the bank believes you regularly close its cards and aren't a valuable, long-term customer.